CompCogNeuro/sims/ch2/detector/README.md

 # The Network and Input Patterns

-We begin by examining the `NetView` tab, showing the Detector network.
+We begin by examining the `Network` tab, showing the Detector network.
 The network has an `Input` layer that will have patterns of activation in the shape of different digits, and these input neurons are connected to the receiving neuron (`RecvNeuron`) via a set of weighted synaptic connections.
 We can view the pattern of weights (synaptic strengths) that this receiving unit has from the input, which should give us an idea about what this unit will detect.

 * Select `r.Wt` as the value you want to display (on the left side of the 3D network view) and then click on the `RecvNeuron` to view its receiving weights.